 Good times for sleep training include:

 - The 4-7 month window.
-This the best time to start for many families (although not all).
+This is the best time to start for many families (although not all).
 Why?
 Because at this point, your baby is past the 4 month sleep regression, so she’s starting to develop more “adult” sleep patterns.
 Your baby is also much less mobile at this stage than she’ll be in a few more months, and that lack of mobility makes sleep training a bit easier.
 Finally, because your baby is still quite young at this point, any sleep associations she may have formed won’t have had time to turn into strong habits.
 That means they’ll be easier to change.
 For babies younger than this, our e-book, Essential Keys To Your Newborn’s Sleep outlines newborn-friendly sleep coaching strategies for your newborn, including sample sleep-inducing routines.
 We also offer special newborn-focused Personalized Sleep Plans™ that are crafted to guide your baby to better sleep in a gentle, safe way.

 - The 11-16 month window.
 This isn’t as ideal a time to sleep train as the 4-7 month window, but if you skip that one, this is the next one to try.
 Why?
 Because your baby is past the sleep regression that happens at 8/9/10 months, and her sleep patterns should be back to normal.
 (Although if your baby has never been a great sleeper, her “normal” sleep patterns may be fairly crazy!)
 Remember, it’s best to sleep train when things are as normal as possible, so waiting until a sleep regression has passed can be a good idea.

 More challenging times for sleep training include: